Table of Contents

 Related Article: Best Telescope For Teenager

-For your interest, we have defined 3 main types of telescopes and their advantages and disadvantages.
+For your interest, in this telescope buying guide article, we have defined 3 main types of telescopes and their advantages and disadvantages.

 At the beginning of the 17th century, In Netherlands, The first known practical telescopes were invented, and they were “refracting telescopes”.